4 dead in Santa Maria mobile home park shooting, explosion

 Their names weren’t released.

-The fire burned several homes.
+The fire burned as many as four mobile homes.

 There’s no immediate word on a motive for the shooting or the cause of the explosion.